melihakcam/melihakcam/README.md

 ### 💻 About Me

-- 🎓 1st year student at Konya Technical University – AI & Machine Learning department
+- 🎓 Student at Konya Technical University – AI & Machine Learning department
 - 🤖 Experienced in Deep Learning, NLP, and Computer Vision — turning theory into real projects
 - 📱 Built cross-platform mobile apps with **Flutter/Dart** to bring AI solutions to real users
 - 🔬 Comfortable with the full ML pipeline: data preprocessing → model training → evaluation